-Dr. Daniel Wolff specializes in family medicine and practices in Port Jervis, NY.
-He is an in-network provider for Medicaid and Medicare insurance.
-Dr. Wolff studied medicine at Autonomous University of Guadalajara Faculty of Medicine.
-Dr. Wolff (or staff) speaks the following languages: Spanish and Polish.
+Dr. Daniel Wolff is a physician who specializes in family medicine.
+Dr. Wolff is a graduate of Autonomous University of Guadalajara Faculty of Medicine.
+He accepts Medicaid and Medicare insurance.
+Dr. Wolff (or staff) speaks the following foreign languages: Spanish and Polish.

 Conditions / Treatments

 Medicare Patient Ethnicity